John McEwen: Air minister, 1940–1941

+Opposition, 1941–1949

+McEwen continued to serve on the Advisory War Council following the Fadden government's defeat, remaining as a member for the duration of the war.
+On the council he advocated for "independent and first-hand reports of the New Guinea situation, and was critical of the northern air defence strategy".
+McEwen was elected deputy leader of the Country Party in September 1943, with the position having been vacant since Fadden's elevation to the leadership.
+He opposed suggestions that the Country Party should merge into the new Liberal Party of Australia, created by Menzies as a replacement for the UAP, and remained defensive of the Country Party's independence throughout his political career.

+Remaining in opposition after the ALP won majority government at the 1943 and 1946 elections, McEwen was "closely involved with Fadden in rebuilding the Country Party, developing its policies, and preparing it for office in partnership with Menzies' rejuvenated Liberal Party".
+He was a prominent campaigner for the "No" vote in the Curtin government's 1944 post-war reconstruction referendum.
+He was also a leading opponent of the Chifley government's attempts to nationalise the private banking sector in 1947 and 1948.

-Menzies and Holt Governments
+Menzies and Holt governments

-When the conservatives returned to office in 1949 under Robert Menzies after eight years in opposition, McEwen became Minister for Commerce and Agriculture, switching to Minister for Trade in 1956.
+The conservatives returned to office in 1949 under Robert Menzies after eight years in opposition.
+At this election, McEwen stood in the new seat of Murray, which had been carved out of Indi's northwest section.
+He became Minister for Commerce and Agriculture, switching to Minister for Trade in 1956.
 Menzies nicknamed him "Black Jack", due to his dark eyebrows, grim nature, and occasional temper.
-In the Menzies Government, McEwen pursued what became known as "McEwenism" – a policy of high tariff protection for the manufacturing industry, so that industry would not challenge the continuing high tariffs on imported raw materials, which benefitted farmers but pushed up industry's costs.
+In the Menzies government, McEwen pursued what became known as "McEwenism" – a policy of high tariff protection for the manufacturing industry, so that industry would not challenge the continuing high tariffs on imported raw materials, which benefitted farmers but pushed up industry's costs.
 This policy was a part (some argue the foundation) of what became known as the "Australian settlement" which promoted high wages, industrial development, government intervention in industry (Australian governments traditionally owned banks and insurance companies and the railways and through policies designed to assist particular industries) and decentralisation.